bramvandenbussche/books/_posts/2014-02-25-Joe-Abercrombie---Last-Argument-of-Kings.md

 published: 2008
 goodreads_id: 944076

-tags: ["Dark", "Fantasy"]
+tags: ["Fantasy", "Dark"]
 ---

-I've tried to gather my thoughts on [The Blade Itself]() and [Before They Are Hanged]() in order to write a review for them, and found that I simply didn't have much to say.
+I've tried to gather my thoughts on [The Blade Itself]({% post_url 2014-02-03-Joe-Abercrombie---The-Blade-Itself %}) and [Before They Are Hanged]({% post_url 2014-02-13-Joe-Abercrombie---Before-They-are-Hanged %}) in order to write a review for them, and found that I simply didn't have much to say.
 Now that I've finished the trilogy I kind of have too ;)

 <!--more-->

-I must say that I very much liked the "First Law"-series.
+I must say that I very much liked the ["First Law"-series]({{ site.baseurl }}/series/first-law.html).
 I loved most of the flawed characters, hated some others.
 Loved the character twists even more than the story twists.
-I'm glad that [book:Last Argument of Kings|944076] did not end at the end of the final battle, around 90%, but that the author took the time to write a decent aftermath story.
+I'm glad that [Last Argument of Kings]() did not end at the end of the final battle, around 90%, but that the author took the time to write a decent aftermath story.

 5 stars for the entire series, because the story really hooked me and made me gush for more.